DanielPickens/Program-that-counts-number-of-values-in-a-string/README.md

 # Program-that-counts-number-of-values-in-a-string
-My efficient solution will count any ammount of values in a string
+My efficient solution will count any amount of values in a string